MuffinsLovesYou/lovesyou.name/5e/notes/places/the necropolis.md

 ### Description
-Approaching from the distance, the Necropolis looks like a small oddly shaped hill rising up from the flatness of the Sweep.
+Approaching from the distance, the Necropolis looks like a small oddly shaped mountain rising up from the flatness of the Sweep.
 Closer, it is a field of jagged artificial ramps that lift the wind, increasing in height until the innermost four, which are artificial hills a half a kilometer in height.